Minnesota court rejects 2 major permits for PolyMet mine

 The case was one of several challenges pending before the courts in the long-running battle over the project between Babbitt and Hoyt Lakes, which would be Minnesota’s first copper-nickel mine.

 Next week a Ramsey County judge will open what’s expected to be a five- to 10-day fact-finding hearing on alleged irregularities in how the Minnesota Pollution Control Agency handled the water permit for the project.
 MPCA officials allegedly tried improperly to suppress the federal Environmental Protection Agency’s concerns over the permit and keep them out of the public record.

 The judge will later present his findings to the Court of Appeals, which will consider his report when it decides on a separate challenge by environmental and tribal attorneys to the water permit.
+The plaintiffs in that case include the Fond du Lac Band of Lake Superior Chipppewa, whose reservation is 70 miles (110 kilometers) downstream from the planned site.

 PolyMet has been working to raise $1 billion in construction financing while it fights off the remaining legal challenges.